olee2002/React-On-Rails-Setup-Guide/README.md

     "deploy": "cp -a client/build/. public/",
     "postinstall": "npm run build && npm run deploy && echo 'Client built!'"
   }
-  # copy and paste above into your file, I tried to type at times, never successful for some reasons.
+  # copy and paste the above, I tried to type a few times, never successful for some reasons.
 }

   #this is for the static build file in production similar to the postinstall script in express.